sbrsn97/SWE573/docs/USER_GUIDE.md

    - Email address
    - Password
 3. Submit the form to create your account
-4. After registration, log in using your email and password
+4. After registration, log in using your username and password

 ## Account Management

 ### Viewing Your Profile

-1. Click on your username in the top-right corner
+1. Click on your profile picture in the top-right corner
-2. Select "Profile" from the dropdown menu
-3. Your profile page displays:
+2. Your profile page displays:
    - Your bio and personal information
    - Threads you've created
-   - Your activity history

 ### Updating Your Profile

 1. Navigate to your profile page
-2. Click "Edit Profile"
+2. Click "Pencil Icon" next to editable fields
 3. Update your information:
-   - Profile picture
    - Bio
    - Personal information
+   - Tags
+   - Description
 4. Save your changes

 ### Managing Account Settings